With an aristocratic aura, the Maltese are the kind of dog one would want by their side through thick and thin.

 - The most surefire way of finding the best breeder for a Maltese puppy is to refer to AMA (American Maltese Association).

 A breeder who abides by the code of ethics of the association will leave no room for doubt about his/her authenticity.

 - Another crucial factor to be considered is the breeder’s ability and willingness to provide proof of health tests and other important certifications pertaining to breeding rights.

-- The breeder should be able to answer any and all queries that you may have in regard to the Maltese puppy.
+- The breeder should be able to answer all queries that you may have regarding the Maltese puppy.
 Breeders that are genuine and honest will act more as mentors rather than as sellers and cater to all of your concerns regarding the breed.

 A red flag when it comes to breeders is if they try to woo you by using the term “teacup Maltese”.

 Precedence has proved that the teacup Maltese is merely a marketing ploy targeted specifically at buyers who can get easily fooled into thinking they’re being sold an exotic and rare kind of Maltese.

 The best way to tell a good breeder from a disreputable one, especially if you’re searching online, is the availability of exactly the kind of puppy you want, as well as an abundance of puppies available on the website for you to choose from.

 Such conveniences are only associable with disreputable breeders.